xxTeja83xx/headless/README.md

 **headless.frontendUrls** or **~~FrontendBaseUrlInPagePreview~~** (deprecated)

 This feature toggle extends current SiteConfiguration (and it's variants) with new field for Frontend Url (url frontend of PWA app).
-This new field is used when there is a need to preview a page such as: "view" module or right click on a page + show, or the 'eye' icon in page view
+This new field is used when there is a need to preview a page such as: "view" module or right click in page tree on a page + show, or the 'eye' icon in page module view
 & allow generating proper cross-domain links for headless instance.
 ```
 $GLOBALS['TYPO3_CONF_VARS']['SYS']['features']['headless.frontendUrls'] = true;